List of churches in the Archdiocese of Philadelphia

 This is a list of current and former Roman Catholic churches in the Roman Catholic Archdiocese of Philadelphia.
+There are more than 200 churches in the archdiocese, divided for administrative purposes into four episcopal regions, each headed by an auxiliary bishop, and 12 deaneries.
+The Archbishop of Philadelphia has general oversight of the whole archdiocese.

 The cathedral church of the diocese is the Cathedral-Basilica of Ss.
 Peter & Paul.
-There are more than 200 churches in the archdiocese, divided for administrative purposes into four episcopal regions, each headed by an auxiliary bishop, and 12 deaneries.
-The Archbishop of Philadelphia has general oversight of the whole archdiocese.
+The oldest church in Philadelphia is Old St. Joseph's Church, dedicated in 1839.